 That’s the beauty of a great resume, it makes a good first impression.
 I ended up getting hired and worked there for almost two years.
 Aside from casinos having different hiring standards than most bars, the resume still allowed me to get a job with no bartending experience.
 Also, the casino doesn’t provide any specific bartender training, just a week or two of shadowing.

-When you have no experience the main thing to say on your bartenders resume is that you will put in the effort to learn.
+When you have no experience the main thing to say on a good bartender's resume is that you will put in the effort to learn.
 Be enthusiastic when you write, but don’t be goofy and don’t be a suck up.
 Being funny is very good though, so if you can write with wit, then do so, everyone loves a funny bartender.
 Be confident, bartenders have an aura of being in control.
 Be truthful, don’t try to lie your way behind the bar, it won’t work.
 Individualize each resume for each bar.
-Don’t go into the local bikers hangout and hand the owner a resume that espouses how great a classic Singapore Sling is and that your favourite new cocktail component is elderflower cordial!
+Don’t go into the local bikers' hangout and hand the owner a resume that espouses how great a classic Singapore Sling is and that your favourite new cocktail component is elderflower cordial!
+Though that may work in 2018.

 Bartending Resume Example (pdf)